gruppe-adler/grad_clipOverlay/README.md

 </p>

 # Gruppe Adler Clip Overlay
-Gruppe Adler Clip Overlay (GRAD_clipOverlay) is a mod for Arma 3, which allows you to use images/logos and texts like in edited videos/clips, directly in Arma 3 as an customizable Overlay.
+Gruppe Adler Clip Overlay (GRAD_clipOverlay) is a client-side mod for Arma 3, which allows you to use images/logos and texts like in edited videos/clips, directly in Arma 3 as an customizable Overlay.

 ## Features
 - Show/Hide overlay with ALT+F12